JoshuaBiong/webdev_bootcamp/README.md

             * Create admin account (Birthday celebrant)
             * Send a code to someone he-she wanted to invite
             * Access to the photos and videos after the invited gues inpute the code givin by the Birthday celebrant

+# Scenario

+After few days that I process my resegnation as an Account Associate at a BPO company here I am now back in track to pursue my goal to be a web dev / mobile dev / software engineer

+want to start from the scratch since I already have a foundation of the basic web dev such as html css and javascript and wanted to create an simple project such as:

+simple calculator
+bmi calculator
+tiktaktoe
+snake game
+gym site
+portfolio

+ using pure html css and javascript and after that i am planning to proceed on learning react js by transforming those projects in a react framework